This is the quasi-comical looking back of my adventurous history as a web developer, my goofs, my successes, my failures, my hopes.

 2. The Kindling

-The spark of my high school flirtations with coding ignited during my early college years, when I found out what programming was really all about.
+The spark of my high school brushes up against coding ignited during my early college years, when I found out what programming was really all about.

 - Yay, college.
 When do I get to take the computer classes?